JuliaAstro/FITSIO.jl/doc/index.rst

 .. function:: fits_delete_file(f::FITSFile)

-   Close an opened FITS file (like :func:`fits_close_file`) and removes it from the disk
+   Close an opened FITS file (like :func:`fits_close_file`) and removes it from the disk.

 .. function:: fits_file_name(f::FITSFile)